pouya-codes/singularity_extract_annotated_patches/README.md

 usage: app.py from-arguments use-directory [-h] --slide_location
                                            SLIDE_LOCATION
                                            [--slide_pattern SLIDE_PATTERN]
-                                           {use-slide-coords,use-annotation}
+                                           {use-slide-coords,use-annotation,use-entire-slide}
                                            ...

 positional arguments:
-  {use-slide-coords,use-annotation}
+  {use-slide-coords,use-annotation,use-entire-slide}
                         Specify which coordinates in the slides to extract.
-                                There are 2 ways of extracting patches: by slide_cords and by annotation. use-slide-coords    Specify patches to extract using slide coordinates.
+                                There are 3 ways of extracting patches: by slide_cords, by annotation, and by entire_slide. use-slide-coords    Specify patches to extract using slide coordinates.
                                 A slide coords JSON file containing keys 'patch_size' and 'coords'.
                                 The key 'patch_size' gives the pixel width, height of the patch.
                                 Coordinates are a list of size 2 lists of numbers representing the x, y pixel coordinates.
                                 The [x, y] list represents the coordinates of the top left corner of the patch_size * patch_size extracted patch.
                                 Coordinates are indexed by slide name for the slide the patches are from, and annotation the patches are labeled with.

                                 {
                                     patch_size: int,
                                     coords: {